IshaanSamant/Cyber-Management-System/README.md

-A cyber management system written in C using socket programming to communicate with each other
+This is a cyber management system written in C using socket programming to communicate with each other